Shelley Garrigan

 Bio

 My research so far has centered on 19th century Mexican studies, museum studies, material cultural studies in Mexican contexts, 19th-21st century Mexican and Mexican American art, border art, Jewish/Mexican identities the U.S., Mexico and Israel as represented in contemporary documentary films, the history of cultural institutions in Mexican contexts and the intersections between 19th-century land tenure and internationally-circulated landscape paintings.
 My first book, Collecting Mexico: Museums, Monuments and the Creation of National Identity (U of Minnesota, 2012) explores the parallel processes of national construction and economic modernization in 19th-century Mexico.
-I am now working on a cultural studies approach to the history of mining in Mexico from the 19th century to the present.
+I am now shifting to social/environmental criticism, with a focus on the cultures of conservation in Mexico from the 19th century to the present.

 Education